6 Tips To Nurture Your Child's Mental Health

 How can Parents help?

 Parents play a critical role in supporting and developing their child's mental health.
 Mental health difficulties do tend to run in families, so if you or someone in your family has a mental health difficulty (e.g., high anxiety), your child may be at risk of a similar problem and need a little more attention.
-However, even those with no family history of mental health difficulties also need positive input from their parents since mental health is influenced by the environment.
+However, even those with no family history of mental health difficulties also need positive parental input since the environment influences mental health.

 1. Allow your child to fail.